the modular lighting

 Humans.

 Lescher began, as many design stories do, with an encounter.
-In 2023, Hollywood lighting director Tom J. Leduc and San-Francisco-based optical engineer Martin Millischer—two French expatriates living on opposite sides of California—met through mutual friends and discovered a shared fascination with light, form, and technology.
+In 2023, Hollywood lighting director Tom J. Leduc and San-Francisco-based optical engineer Martin Millischer—two French expatriates living on opposite sides of California—met through mutual friends and discovered a shared fascination with light and its fascinating power of attraction.
 In the wake of industry upheaval and personal reinvention, the pair set out to explore lighting not only as function, but as sculptural expression.

 Their collaboration took shape through early experiments with acrylic—testing its sensual curves, playful volumes, and luminous depth.
 Within weeks, the first Plopy prototypes were thermoformed in Martin’s kitchen oven, capturing the humor, warmth, and quiet subversion that would define the brand.
 The studio name, Lescher, merges their surnames in recognition of a true creative partnership.
 Soon after, engineer Jordi Pakey-Rodriguez joined the project, developing the electrical architecture behind Lescher’s modular lighting system and refining the technology at the core of the brand.

-Today, Lescher continues to explore the boundary between object and light, crafting pieces that feel as timeless as they are quietly subversive.
+Today, Lescher is on a mission to explore the boundary between object and light, crafting pieces that feel as timeless as they are quietly subversive.